adamhl8/anki-readable-addons-folder/README.md

 By default, the Anki addons folder stores each installed addon by its AnkiWeb addon id.
 This makes it very difficult to tell which folder corresponds with a given addon.

-This addon creates a folder next to the original addons folder which contains symlinks to each installed addon.
+This addon creates a folder next to the original addons folder which contains readable symlinks to each installed addon.
 These symlinks are named after each addon's actual name, making it easy to navigate to the desired addon folder.

 ## Usage